 Also with fine views of Senate Square and the cathedral, Ciao!
 Caffé & Winebar is an Italian café and a wine bar, where you can sample the house ice creams, Frapét, antipasto, wines and organic products.
 Their range of savoury delicacies features Italian classic such as hot and cold freshly-baked breads filled with the best ingredients on the spot.
 Your options include: authentic focaccia, bruschetta, paninis and ciabatta.
 In the evenings the café transforms itself into a Milan-style wine bar-café, where patrons can enjoy our relaxed atmosphere in the cozy and dignified surroundings of one of Helsinki’s oldest buildings.

 Mount Everest Nokka

 Beyond this area there are a couple of other notable dining options for visitors.
-Although Katajanokka (the peninsula where Uspenski Cathedral is located), has recently being getting more attention from diners, one of the local gems is beloved by locals is the Mount Everest Nokka Nepalese restaurant, one of the oldest Nepalese joints in the city, having opened almost 20 years ago.
+Although Katajanokka (the peninsula where Uspenski Cathedral is located), has recently being getting more attention from diners, one of the local gems is beloved by locals is the Mount Everest Nokka Nepalese restaurant, one of the oldest Nepalese restaurants in the city, having opened almost 20 years ago.